Installing

 If you don’t have Java installed, you can download Eclipse Temurin JRE for your operating system and hardware architecture.

-The Java executable (javaw.exe
+The Java executable (javaw.exe on Windows and java on Linux/macOS) is

-expected to be on PATH
+expected to be on PATH.
+Alternatively, the JAVA_HOME environment variable

 should point to the JRE/JDK.